 THE LINUX FOUNDATION

-THE BEDROCK BUSINESS UTILITY FUND
+THE BEDROCK CONSORTIUM

 Directed Fund Participation Agreement

+The members of the Bedrock Consortium (the “Directed Fund”) represent a collection of international private sector companies and other organizations that operate and manage the Utility (as defined below).
+The Directed Fund, directed fund of the Linux Foundation (“LF”), serves the purpose of raising, budgeting and spending funds in support of the Utility and the Technical Project (as defined below).
+The Bedrock Business Utility (the “Utility”) is a self-governed and self-sustainable public identity utility.
+LF Governance Networks, Inc., a Delaware non-profit corporation, supports the Utility by executing the various agreements relating to the management of, or transacting with, the Utility.
+The Technical Project (the “Technical Project”) is a technical project established as the Bedrock Technical Project a Series of LF Projects, LLC with the mission of supporting the technical needs of the Bedrock Business Utility.

 The governance for the Directed Fund will operate pursuant to the Directed Fund Charter (the “Charter”), set forth as Exhibit B, and as amended in the future by the Directed Fund’s Governing Board with the approval of the LF.
 Please note that you must be a member of the LF to be eligible to participate as a member of the Directed Fund.
 For further information, visit the Corporate Membership page at the LF web site.

 Participants will enjoy the privileges and undertake the obligations described in the Charter and will comply with all such policies as the LF Board of Directors and/or the Directed Fund’s Governing Board may from time to time adopt with notice to members.
 The LF reserves the right to refuse any Participation Agreement submitted by a member who has payment obligations outstanding to the LF or to any other LF directed funds.
 Technical oversight governance for the Technical Project is set forth in the Technical Charter, available on the project’s website or source repository.